qamarian-sds/sds/Working.md

 ]
 ~~~~

-With the help of this simple concept (in addition to the Unicode-based listing discussed above), we
+With the help of this simple concept and  _Unicode-based Listing_, we can organize an SDS directory
-can organize an SDS directory in any way.
+in any way.

 ## The Lead File Concept